danielchurm/api-colleague-discount-hex/README.md

     * Go to the GoCD pipelines and search for 'infra_ecr' and run 'infra_ecr.deploy.mgt' to pick up these changes

 * Dashboard
-    * Edit the .releasedash.yml in this repo and replace the text 'smartshop-api-go-template' with your new repo name using dashes
+    * Edit the .releasedash.yml in this repo and replace the text 'smartshop-api-colleague-discount' with your new repo name using dashes

 * ECS deployment config